ICL

 Q: What happens if I accidentally rub my eyes after surgery?

 We give you goggles to protect your eyes while you sleep to help prevent you from touching your eyes.
-Your eyes will be sensitive and you don’t want to disturb the corneal flap, which will still be healing.
+Your eyes will be sensitive, and you don’t want to disturb the corneal flap, which will still be healing.
 If you do rub your eyes by accident, call your surgeon to get them checked out.

 Q: What if I have one of the rare complications?
 Will I be blind?
 Can the problem be fixed?

 A: There is a very real difference between the symptoms experienced during the recovery after LASIK and a complication.
-The side effects from LASIK surgery, such as dry eye, light sensitivity, night vision issues, aren’t experienced by everyone – or even the majority of patients.
+The side effects from LASIK surgery, such as dry eye, light sensitivity, and night vision issues, aren’t experienced by everyone, or even the majority of patients.
 While there is the potential to experience symptoms such as these, they are generally temporary and managed with medication or additional treatment.
-According to clinical data, the risk of vision loss due to infection over the course of your life is much higher with contact lenses than LASIK.
+According to clinical data, the risk of vision loss due to infection over the course of your life is much higher with contact lenses than with LASIK.
 In fact, LASIK has never been the primary, exclusive cause of blindness.